 5. Income

-You may be able to have a business selling milk and milk products depending on your state’s laws.
+Another option may be starting a business selling milk and milk products depending on your state’s laws.
 You can find more info on that by checking out the Real Milk website.

 6. Companionship